GeigersGit/Twitter-Getty-API-Project/README.md

-Searches: Tweets filtered by "from:realDonaldTrump". "age_of_people: newborn & child"
+Searches: Tweets filtered by "from:realDonaldTrump".
+Backgrounds filtered by "age_of_people: newborn & child"